 On Sunday, May 7, Franklin honor Horace Mann, the father of public education in America, with the unveiling of a statue at Horace Mann Square.
 Mann was born in Franklin on May 4, 1796, less than 20 years after the Declaration of Independence was signed and while George Washington was still President.

-The unveiling of the statue in his birthplace is a tribute to his work and to those whose great efforts mark the progress of education in the United States and the advancement of these ideals.
+The unveiling of the statue in his birthplace was a tribute to his work and to those whose great efforts mark the progress of education in the United States and the advancement of these ideals.
 The statue also stands as a monument to a fight that has been handed down to us— that we must strive unceasingly for better schools.
 Well-educated, clear-thinking, creative citizens are essential to democracy and our democratic way of life.